LF-digitala-kanaler/LFDS/content/components/web/system-display/progress-bar.md

       The progress bar is used to display how much of a flow that has been completed.
 It's often used for longer flows such as web based educations.
-      In web applications/check outs we usually use the component [pagination](../../navigations/pagination/) witch are our standard way of showing progress in a buying flow context.
+      In web applications/check outs we usually use the component [pagination](../../navigations/pagination/) which are our standard way of showing progress in a buying flow context.